 git commit -m "First version of application moved into github"

-- Then synchronise your local repository to the Github website, using the following:
+push) your local repository to the remote Github repository using the following command:

 git push origin master